 \emph{Designing the drive.} The enforcing of a global symmetry through periodic driving was studied in the context of quantum control theory, where a famous solution is known as dynamical decoupling~\cite{Viola1999, Lidar2013}.
 Here, we will employ dynamical decoupling to impose local symmetries.
-First, we focus on a single vertex $\mathbf{x}$ with the drive $H_1(t) = \sum_{a} \lambda_{a,\mathbf{x}}(t) G_a(\mathbf{x})$ and tunable coefficients $\lambda_{a,\mathbf{x}}(t)$.
+First, we focus on a single vertex $\mathbf{x}$ with the drive $H_1(t) = \sum_{a} \lambda_{a,\mathbf{x}}(t) G_a(\mathbf{x})$ and tunable coefficients $\lambda_{a,\mathbf{x}}(t)$. {For example, in an ultracold atom experiment the $\lambda_{a,\mathbf{x}}(t)$ can be implemented via Raman transitions between the internal states of the fermionic and bosonic atoms forming $L_a$, $R_a$ and $Q_a$.}

 By choosing an appropriate drive $\lambda_{a,\mathbf{x}}(t)$ one samples all gauge transformations $V_{\mathbf{x}}$ and hence may render the effective Hamiltonian $\bar{H}_0$ in Eq.~\eqref{eq:Average} gauge invariant at position $\mathbf{x}$.
 In particular, the drive $H_1(t)$ allows one to generate the unitary

 which is a local SU(2) transformation~\cite{Tung1985} at $\mathbf{x}$ with the Euler angles $\alpha \in[0, 2\pi)$, $\beta \in[0, \pi ]$, and $\gamma \in[0 ,4 \pi)$.

 This sampling of all gauge transformations can be formalized via group averaging, which is at the heart of many dynamical decoupling schemes.
 Group averaging $\Pi_{\mathbf{x}}(\cdot)$ symmetrizes an operator $\mathcal{O}$ with respect to a group, and for our quantum simulation scenario we particularly aim at symmetrizing the Hamiltonian $H_0$ with respect to gauge transformations.
 The group averaging is given by